 This method has been pretty successful for me in automatically eyeballing support and resistance lines for various currency pairs.
 I built on top of Hootnot's great python API integration and some generous's chap that created the basic function for detecting maximums and minimums in a time series.
 I found that code on the Internet somewhere and adapted it to what I needed.

 The first incarnation of this charting system used Matplotlib but I soon ported this over to Bokeh and later Plotly.
-Feel free to take a look on my Github and ask me any questions that you might have!
+Feel free to take a look at my Github and ask me any questions that you might have!